orangeadam3/terra121/README.md

 Update forest data from 2000 to 2012

-Malisis GUI for world customization and bonus features such as:
+[Malisis Core](https://www.curseforge.com/minecraft/mc-mods/malisiscore) GUI for world customization and bonus features such as:

  * Changing the [projection](https://en.wikipedia.org/wiki/Map_projection) from Mercator to something else (such as [Sinusoidal](https://en.wikipedia.org/wiki/Sinusoidal_projection))
  * Changing the scale of the world (both vertical and horizontal)
  * Disabling Roads and other features